 (3) A blog allows anyone who wants or is so inclined to read and comment.
 Perhaps one or more blog posts will stimulate some conversation and change a mind or two.
 I’m not holding my breath, but it is fun to speculate.

 And so, now that blog has turned into a real website.
 What’s behind that?
 Now I have written a trilogy of science-fiction books which are in the process of being published, and I’m announcing them here.
-I expect that the books will NOT be available on Amazon, I’m looking only to sell them through bookstores.
+I had intended that the books not be available on Amazon.
+I only wanted to sell them through bookstores.
 Why?
 I’ve decided I want to promote, as far as I can in my own small way, the continued existence of the independent, physical, brick-and-mortar bookstore, whether as a member of a national chain at a large shopping mall (such as Barnes and Noble), or the small, independent bookstore on the corner, or nestled cozily in a small strip mall somewhere.
 I believe in the bookstore.
-Rather than try and peruse books on a computer screen where you can’t handle the book and open it and check out the various aspects of the book such as the size, cover, type of font, readability, preliminary stuff, first page, page 99 (or whatever page you want), the last page, the dedication page, the acknowledgement page, and all the other stuff that make up a real live book (as opposed to a com screen), I have always preferred to visit a bookstore and look at the merchandise directly.
-You gain so much more info about whether you want to buy the book that way.
-I have, admittedly, bought many a book on the spot because I liked something about it, if only the first line.
+Rather than try and peruse books on a computer screen where you can’t handle the book and open it and check out the various aspects of the book such as the size, cover, type of font, readability, all the preliminary stuff that comes before the main text, or the first page, or page 99 (or whatever page you want), the last page, the dedication page, the acknowledgements page, and all the other stuff that make up a real live book (as opposed to a com screen), I have always preferred to visit a bookstore and look at the merchandise directly.
+I feel I gain so much more info about whether I want to buy the book that way.
+I have bought almost all the books I’ve ever read on the spot in a bookstore because I liked something about it, if only the first line.
 I strongly encourage you to visit a bookstore.
 Hopefully, there’s one not far from where you live.

 But at the bottom of all my effort there still remains the main question: why writing?
 Why did I give up research—which is the essence of an activity that is intensely objective—to write stories which are exasperatingly subjective?
 That’s a good question, one I’ve asked myself many, many times in the past fifteen years or so.
 For a long time, I couldn’t answer it.
 I usually mumbled something about “it’s something I have to do,” or “I can’t not write,” or “I started and can’t stop.”
 Those are all true, without a doubt, but have never been completely satisfactory.
 Only during the calendar year 2015 did I solidify my feelings on the matter and set up another page on my blog (and carried over to this website) which I called From Science To Fiction.
 Click on it and you’ll get an eyeful.